mateors/novice/README.md

 #### In javascript
 let name="Mostain" \
-let age=20 \
+let age=20
 > its a string template like `"My name is ${name} I am ${age} years old"`

 ## Benefit
-# String interpolation has the obvious benefit of higher readability
+* Readability -> String interpolation has the obvious benefit of higher readability
-#scales better
+* Scalability -> scales better

 interpolate = dhuakano